Volley24/ChessCreator/README.md

 # ChessCreator
-A chess variant creator made with Java and libGDX.
+Chess made with Java and libGDX.

 This app is a WIP and currently only has basic chess rules implemented.